...

 These factors include any financial losses you have suffered as a result of having slipped on water at work.
 These could be a loss of earnings or medical bills.
 In more severe cases, these damages may pay for adaptations to a person’s home and/or vehicle.

-Below is a table containing some figures from the Judicial College Guidelines (JCG).
-These guidelines are what is consulted by legal professionals when they’re calculating a general damages fee.
+Below is a table containing some brackets from the Judicial College Guidelines (JCG), a text that publishes suggested compensation brackets for various injuries.
+These guidelines are consulted by legal professionals when calculating a general damages fee.
 Factors like the length of your recovery period and the severity of your injuries can affect the value of your claim.

 Edit